 This tool should be used to "convert" those SimVim parameters that do not work by default to your custom aircraft data.

 NOTE: When looking for custom commands and datarefs for your plane, never consider the command/dataref as "custom" if it is from the standard X-Plane commands and datarefs lists!
 All standard commands/datarefs that can be used as cockpit controls are already included in our SimVim database and associated with SimVim parameters.

 Don't try to enter a standard command/dataref for any control in the "converter", it's useless!
 Use only custom data for this plane.
 Always check first if the assigned control works by default, without conversion.

 You have to know what you're doing when assigning conversion options!
 Find specific info on your aircraft model (provided by the developer) to know which custom datarefs/commands and values to use.
 Only edit the parameters that don't work as-is in your custom aircraft.
 Test all assigned switches, buttons and outputs first.

 The set of options that will appear in the data conversion window depends on the input type the plugin reads from the configuration.
 The way the particular parameter should be reassigned depends on custom commands or datarefs available specifically for this parameter in your plane model.
 Below you can see 2 or 3 options you can choose for any input control.

-For one momentary button you can assign either one custom command or custom dataref value, depending on what option is provided by your custom plane developer.
+For one momentary button you can assign either one custom command or custom dataref with one value, or custom dataref with two values if it works as toggle button, depending on what option is provided by your custom plane developer.
 Of course, using the command is preferred.

 To convert a custom parameter assigned for encoder control you have only two options - your custom aircraft model is provided either with two commands (usually and preferred) for this function, or one custom writable dataref: